enesakar/hazelgrails/README.md

 For available options have a look at:
 [http://www.hazelcast.com/docs/2.0/manual/single_html/#Config](http://www.hazelcast.com/docs/2.0/manual/single_html/#Config)

-To see hazelcast logs add following to Config.groovy:
-> info 'com.hazelcast'

 Use Hazelcast as Hibernate 2nd Level Cache
 In application.groovy add the following line.